msaei/myTwitter/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+to do list:
+1-add author object to posts and replys
+2-add like post and replys
+3-prevent leave page before submit posts
+4-add users home page
+5-give CRUD to owners
+6-tag and search features